 Here in Arkansas, the Natural State, we love ducks!
 Whether you’re a weekend duck hunter or a duck watching enthusiast, Arkansas provides no shortage of ducks.
-Most people are familiar with Mallard ducks but few, if any, other duck breeds.
+Most people are familiar with mallard ducks but few, if any, other duck breeds.
 Ducks are an important part of the ecosystem in the state, and they can do everything from encouraging the spread of some plant species and improving biodiversity to serving as a food source to large predators in wetlands.

 Understanding some of the ducks you might encounter in Arkansas can help you do your part for the environment.
-You should know when to alert authorities of invasive or sickly ducks and by helping you better understand the role different ducks may play in the environment.
+You should know when to alert authorities of invasive or sickly ducks and better understand the role different ducks may play in the environment.
 Here are the duck breeds you’re most likely to encounter in the state of Arkansas.

 What Types of Ducks Live in Arkansas?